Muses: Designing, Composing, Generating Nonexistent Fantasy 3D Creatures without Training: Methodology

 where $s=1,\dots,k$, $\varepsilon_d > 0$.
 Finally, we transfer the region-level weights in \eqref{eq:region-level weights} to SLAT-level weights $\mathbf{W}^{\text{SLAT}} \in \mathbb{R}^{L \times |\dot{G}|}$ via weighted averaging $ \mathbf{W}^{\text{SLAT}}[i,\ell] = \sum\limits_{s=1}^k \beta_{i,s} \, \widetilde{\mathbf{W}}[i_s, \ell]$.
 Thus each SLAT inherits a region-aware weight aligned with the skeleton-defined semantic regions.

 \textbf{Voxel-based geometric and texture interpolation:} Considering that direct interpolation in the explicit $64^{3}$ SLAT space still leaves some large combination gaps due to the sparsity of active voxels, we instead perform interpolation in the more compact $16^{3}$ voxel space $\mathbf{S}$.
+This leverages a higher-level, more abstract semantic latent space, bridging gaps more easily than directly stitching sparse voxels after decoding.
 For gaps that arise when combining different regions, we perform linear interpolation on voxels $\mathbf{S}$, weights $\mathbf{W}^{\text{SLAT}}$, and features $\{\mathbf{z}_{i}\}_{i=1}^{L}$, ensuring a smooth and coherent geometry, as well as relatively harmonious texture across the regions.
 When multiple regions occupy the same voxel, we merge the corresponding weights and features:

 where $n$ is the number of overlapping parts at a particular voxel.
 We then decode the resulting representation $\mathbf{z}' = \left\{ (\mathbf{z}_i', \mathbf{p}_i') \right\}_{i=1}^{L}$ to generate a coarse creature $\mathbf{X}'$.